-Within the report, we look at the wins and losses of each brand in different areas of their site.
-This gives an overall view of where each company sits in their digital market and the wider printing industry, who their biggest competitors are and who is coming up the ranks.
+Within the report, we look at the wins and losses of each online printing company in different areas of their site.
+This gives an overall view of where each brand sits in their digital market and the wider printing industry, who their biggest competitors are and who is coming up the ranks.

 We look at technical aspects of the site such as SEO Visibility and Link Authority to see year on year performance.
 We also delve into your company’s social standing, highlighting Brand Reach and owned social scores.
 Overall, with this report Salience provides a snapshot of the online printing industry’s digital performance for the year, considering current standings, movements, and opportunities for digital growth.

 Have the report to hand while reading it so you can refer to it during key points.

 Visibility is extremely important, but improving it year on year can be tricky.
 Which printing services sites managed to do it?